 Postdoctoral training.
 Although not funded directly by the project, Dr. Carolina Ballen-Taborda has learned the practical steps of managing a misted, inoculated FHB nursery for germplasm screening.
 She now has a firm working knowledge of relevant FHB resistance QTL present in SRW wheat breeding material.
 She has utilized existing computational skills to adapt and learn how to build genomic prediction models to estimate breeding values of genotyped Clemson lines, with receiving support and training from Jeanette Lyerly at NC State and guidance from Dr. Gina Brown-Guedira at the ARS ERSGGL.
-Starting in June 2021, Dr. Ballen-Taborda has learned a tremendous amount during her first year in the program, which is in-part a result of being involved in the VDHR-SWW project and interacting with this cohort of scientists.
+Since June 2021, Dr. Ballen-Taborda has learned a tremendous amount in the program, which is in-part a result of being involved in the VDHR-SWW coordinated project and interacting with this cohort of scientists.
 Graduate student training.
-PhD Candidate (graduating in August 2022) AJ Ackerman has worked closely with the VDHR-SWW project over his graduate tenure with the program.
+PhD Candidate (graduated in August 2022) AJ Ackerman has worked closely with the VDHR-SWW project over his graduate tenure with the program.
 Prior pathology experience that he gained in industry was put to good use in helping develop grain spawn inoculum from FHB isolates received from the Cowger Lab.
 AJ was also able to build on his management and training skills by mentoring technical staff on how to develop, manage, increase, and deploy fungal inoculum cultures for disease evaluation.
 In 2021, Mr. Ackerman was recognized as a prestigious Borlaug Scholar by the National Association of Plant Breeders.
+Mr. Ackerman joined the Illinois wheat breeding program in summer 2022 as a postdoctoral fellow.
 Another PhD student as well as an MS student helped apply scabby corn to the FHB nursery to provide some practical, hands-on learning experiences.

 Technical support staff training.
-Research technicians, Ryan Holmes and William Caughman, who are partly supported by this project, have developed a firm working knowledge of small grains breeding and genetics.
+Research technicians, Ryan Holmes and Dawn Hicks, who were partly supported by this project, developed a firm working knowledge of small grains breeding and genetics.
 Tasks that have been educational include learning how to (1) make hand emasculations and pollinations in wheat, (2) implement an effective FHB nursery that includes setting up an elaborate misting irrigation system, (3) developing and maintaining fungal inoculum, and (4) collect pertinent data on multiple FHB resistance traits such as FHB index rating, FDK, and DON.
 Both technicians have learned how to operate the Vibe QM3 grain analyzer for FDK analysis.